Emarsys-US/Emarsys-postman-collection/readme.md

 - [SMS](https://raw.githubusercontent.com/EmarsysDocumentationGists/developer-hub-public-assets/master/resources/SMS%20Postman.postman_collection.json)
 - [Loyallty v2 -deprecated-](https://raw.githubusercontent.com/EmarsysDocumentationGists/developer-hub-public-assets/master/resources/LoyaltyPostmanCollection.json)

+## For a free alternative to Postman, this collection is also compatible with Bruno, as described [here](#Using-this-collection-with-Bruno).

 ## How to install
 1. First, make sure you have Postman installed.
 These collections are meant to be used with the program Postman, which can be downloaded here: https://www.postman.com/downloads/
 1. Download this repository by clicking on the Green "Code" button at the top of this page, then "Download Zip":